djplaner/blog/docs/2011/06/21/death-of-learning-in-universities-part-ii-explanation-origins-rampaging-researchers-and-catastrophic-consultants/index.md

----
+﻿---
 categories:
 - thesis
-date: 2011-06-21 19:05:26+10:00
-next:
-  text: Myself as teacher and learner
-  url: /blog/2011/07/03/myself-as-teacher-and-learner/
-previous:
-  text: 'The death of learning in higher education: quality nazis, &quot;strategic&quot;
-    leadership, blinkered project managers and idiot academics'
-  url: /blog/2011/06/20/the-death-of-learning-in-higher-education-quality-nazis-strategic-leadership-blinkered-project-managers-and-idiot-academics/
-title: '"Death of learning in universities: Part II.
-Explanation, origins, rampaging researchers and catastrophic consultants"'
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: M-H
   author_email: mhward@bigpond.net.au
   author_ip: 124.188.144.133
   author_url: null
-      content: Oh, I agreed with many of your comments; I wanted to point out that there are  other models that are working.
+  content: Oh, I agreed with many of your comments; I wanted to point out that there
+    are  other models that are working.
 But yes, we are dogged with some requirements that make us tend to the 'quality nazi', and it is really hard trying to avoid the urge to paint the project outcomes as better than they are.
 But one of the difficulties that I experience is 'selling' the value of eLearning to faculties who aren't interested in T&amp;L at all - I guess they have a predominance of 'idiot academics'.
 It's hard not to paint them all with the same brush, and think "If they'd only <i>listen</i> to us...'.
 My view is that there is a generational change is needed, and will come.
 But I will be retired before it's worked its way through, so I just keep plugging on.
   date: '2011-06-21 20:23:19'
   date_gmt: '2011-06-21 10:23:19'
   id: '86'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2011-06-21 09:05:26
+next:
+  text: Myself as teacher and learner
+  url: /blog/2011/07/03/myself-as-teacher-and-learner/
-    []
+pingbacks: []
+previous:
+  text: 'The death of learning in higher education: quality nazis, &quot;strategic&quot;
+    leadership, blinkered project managers and idiot academics'
+  url: /blog/2011/06/20/the-death-of-learning-in-higher-education-quality-nazis-strategic-leadership-blinkered-project-managers-and-idiot-academics/
+template: blog-post.html
+title: '"Death of learning in universities: Part II.
+Explanation, origins, rampaging researchers and catastrophic consultants"'
+type: post
 ---
 This is a follow-up to [a post](/blog/2011/06/20/the-death-of-learning-in-higher-education-quality-nazis-strategic-leadership-blinkered-project-managers-and-idiot-academics/) from yesterday that appears to have struck a chord.
 This post offers some additional explanation about the purpose and origins of the post and adds two more archetypes.